Spanish National Orchestra: History

 Although the orchestra originated as of 1937, during the Spanish Civil War, it was legally founded in 1940, by the merging of Pérez Casas' Filarmónica and the Orquesta Sinfónica of Enrique Fernández Arbós.

 The first official concert of the newly founded orchestra was in March 1941 at the Teatro María Guerrero in Madrid, conducted by the Portuguese conductor Pedro de Freitas Branco (1896–1963).
 The principal conductors of the first years of the orchestra were Ernesto Halffter, José María Franco, Enrique Jordá, Eduard Toldrà and Jesús Arámbarri, until the designation of the first principal conductor of the orchestra, Bartolomé Pérez Casas.
 After the death of Pérez Casas, the new principal conductor was Ataúlfo Argenta, who was in the orchestra from 1945 as the keyboard instruments player.

 In 2014, David Afkham became principal conductor of the orchestra.
-In February 2019, the orchestra announced the elevation of Afkham's title to chief conductor and artistic director, effective with the 2019-2020 season.
+In February 2019, the orchestra announced the elevation of Afkham's title to chief conductor and artistic director, effective with the 2019–2020 season.
 In January 2023, the orchestra announced an extension of Afkham's contract through September 2026.
+Afkham is scheduled to stand down as chief conductor of the orchestra at the close of the 2025–2026 season.

+In April 2024, Kent Nagano first guest-conducted the orchestra.
+He returned for subsequent guest-conducting appearances in June 2021 and April 2024.
+In December 2024, the orchestra announced the appointment of Nagano as its next artistic director and chief conductor, effective with the 2026–2027 season, with an initial contract of five seasons.